Diagnosis & Tests

 - Do you have any pain or burning when you urinate?

-Your healthcare provider will also ask questions about other things that could be causing UI, such as:
+Your healthcare provider will also ask questions about other factors that could be contributing to UI, such as:

 - Do you smoke?